 Now every cheap Plaguebearer in range becomes 4 Attacks at Strength 4 each activation.

-The second special ability reserved to the Scrivener is Disgusting Sneeze that allows to do up to 12 damage to an enemy within 9″ quite reliably (on a 2+).
+The second special ability reserved to the Scrivener is Disgusting Sneeze that allows to do up to 6 damage to an enemy within 7″ quite reliably (on a 2+).
 It can be useful if you spread wide and need to kill an enemy otherwise unreachable.
 Consider it has now a reduced range and less damage.
 If your Triple is not high enough it may not be worth as a Grandfather’s Blessing is probably the best use of your Triple most of the time.

-As all previous leaders, the Bilepiper has 22 Wounds and Toughness 4, however he is also the fastest (just behind the Plague Drones and Nurglings) with 4″ Movement.
+As all previous leaders, the Bilepiper has 20 Wounds and Toughness 4, however he is also the fastest (only behind the Plague Drones and Nurglings) with 4″ Movement.

 In melee his 3 Attacks at Strength 4 for 2/4 damage are probably the better balanced attacks available outside of the Poxbringer.

 His special ability however solves the other problem of the warband outside of Strength: Movement!
 For a Double he can increase of 1″ the Movement of all friendly fighters starting within 7″.

 Considering he has access also to Grandfather’s Blessing, he can sort out the needs of the warband by himself adding Movement in the initial turns when is needed to reach the enemies, and Strength later on when the engagements start.

 - Plague Drone: 205 points

 The Plague Drones are the fastest (and most expensive) unit of this warband with 6” flying Movement that allows them to reach corners otherwise difficult.
 High wounds (30 or 35 for the Plaguebringer) and Toughness (4) will allow them to resist most attacks and, on the other hand, dish out some of their own.